mvxcvi/browserid-rails/README.md

-Modified fork of [https://github.com/mvxcvi/browserid-rails](https://github.com/mvxcvi/browserid-rails) to be compatible with Devise so these two gems cound be used together.
-This is not browserid integration for devise, for that check out [devise-browserid](https://github.com/ringe/devise-browserid).
+Modified fork of [https://github.com/mvxcvi/browserid-rails](https://github.com/mvxcvi/browserid-rails) to be compatible with Devise so these two gems could be used together.
+This is not browserid integration for devise, if you need that check out [devise-browserid](https://github.com/ringe/devise-browserid).

 # BrowserID::Rails